DataDog/hiring-engineers/answers.md

 ## Getting the Agent reporting on our local machine

 Installing and activating the Datadog agent is simple enough, using the script provided for your OS of choice (in this case, found at https://app.datadoghq.com/account/settings#agent/ubuntu).
-The script can be downloaded and run using the following command:
+After installing **curl**, which isn't by default on our bare bones ubuntu box, the script can be downloaded and run using the following command:

 ```
-$ DD_API_KEY=<YOUR API KEY>
+vagrant$ DD_API_KEY=<YOUR API KEY>
-$ bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/dd-agent/master/packaging/datadog-agent/source/install_agent.sh)"
+vagrant$ bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/dd-agent/master/packaging/datadog-agent/source/install_agent.sh)"
 ```

 We can see that the host is up and reporting metrics in Datadog on the infrastructure list (https://app.datadoghq.com/infrastructure)